Sales training

 Sales training integrated into product training

-Product-focused training can only be effective if it is complemented by an overall customer-focused approach.
+These product-centric training courses can only be effective if they are complemented by an overall customer-centric approach.

 Generic sales training adapted by the trainer during the course

 The trainer does not know the company and will disseminate the techniques, but will adapt them during the training with the help of his audience.
 He creates the sales pitch as the training progresses, then tests and improves it during role-playing.
-This formula is ideal for SMEs and small groups.
-It’s flexible and interesting for participants, since it requires their input and participation.
+This formula is ideal for SMEs and small groups, as it is flexible and interesting for participants, since it requires their input and participation.
+It does require a good deal of adaptability on the part of the trainer, but is very beneficial for medium-sized companies.

-Knowing that the sales pitch has to evolve at least a dozen times to be excellent, this is generally not the best formula for large companies.
+As the sales pitch has to evolve at least ten times to be excellent, this is not generally the best formula for large companies.

 Training adapted by a focus group of top salespeople